Rashi - Gochara - Bhava - Graha - Ratna - Nakshatra * Amsha - Varga

 Emergencies Physical, Mental, Emotional, and Spiritual

 Randhra profiles the emergence of subconsciously stored reactive patterns.
-As such it is the house of Emergencies.
+As such it is the bhava of Emergencies.

 Physical emergence such as birth is a specialty of Randhra.
-We see the great midwives, surgeons, emergency physicians, paramedics, triage nurses, etc. all displaying strength in Randhra Bhava.
-(Usually also with an empowered Kuja.)
+Psychiatrists, the great midwives, surgeons, emergency physicians, paramedics, triage nurses, first-responders, and other varieties of intervention specialists may display active strength in Randhra Bhava.
+Usually activity in the shocking and eruptive randhrasthana is accompanied by an empowered Kuja.

 Mental and emotional emergence is here, as are the great psychiatrists, charismatic healers, and a multitude of therapists.
 Spiritual emergence in particular is the most fascinating"peak" content of Randhra bhava.
 Here we find the great Tantric practitioners,